 You should then tweak your LinkedIn page and add a few more connections every week.

 3. Brand yourself

-Your potential customers will assess the quality, value and distinctiveness of your work based on visual clues.
+Your potential customers will assess the quality, value and distinctiveness of your work based on visual clues and memorable stories.
 In the past you could do this with fancy suits, business cards, club memberships and offices.
 Now you need to project your professionalism digitally.

 Do you develop a logo or have a colour scheme?
 Maybe a favourite font.
 According to Forbes presenting a consistent brand across all platforms can increase revenues by up to 23%, so defining your brand and using that definition wherever you communicate is often a key driver to success.

 In addition to focusing on impressing, make sure you don’t let yourself down with the details.
-One spelling mistake could lead to a lost client.
+One spelling mistake could lead to a missed opportunity.
 The wrong word or phrase could lead to clients not understanding what you offer and therefore will click away.

 Beyond your digital profile, ensure that your other interactions are also aligned.
-In these days of video calls, think about your hair, clothes, backdrop and sound quality.
+In these days of video calls, think about your hair, clothes, Zoom backdrop, lighting and sound quality.
 Your personal energy too.